shamimhcp1/cs50w-project-0-search/README.md

 - The CSS resembled Google’s own aesthetics.

 ### Technologies Used
-- **Python:** The server-side logic of the project is built with Python.
 - **HTML/CSS:** The project's HTML/CSS resembled Google’s own aesthetics.

 ## Demo